Frazer Free Methodist Church: Growth

 In 1978 Frazer expanded to three Sunday morning worship services, and in 1992 began broadcasting live services on television.
 In 1990 Frazer had the largest attendance in both Sunday School and their Sunday morning worship of any Methodist congregation in North America.
 In 2000 Frazer once again increased the number of its morning worship services to six.
 The three new services use a contemporary worship style.
 A Spanish service was added in 2003 with the hiring of a full-time Hispanic minister.
 A new building was added in 2005.
 This new building, Wesley Hall, is a 2,000-seat atrium that currently houses the contemporary worship services.
 It also includes a bookstore, coffee shop, baptistery and children's ministry facilities.

 Connection

 In 2022 Frazer's congregation voted to disaffiliate from the United Methodist Church and affiliate with the Free Methodist Church.
 The vote was ratified by the UMC Alabama-West Florida Annual Conference on June 14, 2022 and Frazer was received at that time by the Free Methodist Church.
-The clergy on staff also reaffiliated with the Free Methodist Church and were appointed back to Frazer by Bishop Keith Cowart of the FMC.
+The clergy on staff also reaffiliated with the Free Methodist Church and were appointed back to Frazer Free Methodist Church by Bishop Keith Cowart of the FMC.
 At that time Frazer was one of only three Free Methodist congregations in Alabama.
-A four, in Phenix City, operated as a campus of a Columbus, Georgia, congregation.
+A fourth, in Phenix City, operated as a campus of a Columbus, Georgia, congregation.